CNAG-Biomedical-Informatics/pheno-ranker/utils/bff_pxf_simulator/README.md

 # HOW TO RUN BFF-PXF-SIMULATOR

 The software runs without any argument and assumes defaults.
-If you want to change some pearmeters please take a look to the synopsis
+If you want to change some parameters please take a look to the synopsis.

 **Examples:**